-Panda Garra also named Garra Flavatra was first introduced to the hobby in 2015 so it’s a relatively new species.
-A really cool and playful freshwater fish with a ton of personality and energy, Panda Garra is one of the most interesting fish we ever kept.
-Very peaceful and doesn’t bother any other fish, even so, he likes to explore all over your tank.
+Panda Garra, also named Garra Flavatra, was first introduced to the hobby in 2015, so it’s a relatively new species.
+A really cool and playful freshwater fish with a ton of personality and energy, Panda Garra is one of the most interesting fish we have ever kept.
+Very peaceful and doesn’t bother any other fish.
+Even so, he likes to explore all over your tank.

-It has a great size which makes it fittable at any tank.
+It has a great size which makes it fittable in any tank.
 We recommend it to keep in a community tank with a lot of tank mates.
-As an algae and biofilm razor, he will help you out and clean up your tank a little bit.
+As algae and biofilm razor, he will help you out and clean up your tank a little bit.

 It’s good to have Panda Garra in your aquarium if you have a lot of plants.
 Plants cause a lot of biofilms, and biofilms become a problem if you let them go for a long time as they consume the oxygen that would otherwise diffuse into the water.

 Sound a good fit for your tank?
 Keep reading, as this fish has more to discover.

 Panda Garra it’s very adaptable to any water parameter.
 Everyone can keep it in their aquarium with almost no additional equipment.
 Its natural habitats are rivers with high water flow, so it is recommended to have enough water flow into your aquarium to keep this fish.